MetisProtocol/metis-verifier-node/README.md

-# Metis verifier node setup guide
+# Metis verifier node

-You may not need this, you can use our [public rpc](https://docs.metis.io/building-on-metis/connection-details).
+You may not need this, you can use our [public rpc](https://docs.metis.io/dev/get-started/metis-connection-details).

 block height of verifier node will always lag behind the latest block height of the current L2 network, to solve this problem, you can use the [replica node](https://github.com/ericlee42/metis-replica-node)